-A lot of women feel 'embarrassed' on their periods, study shows
+A LOT of women still feel 'embarrassed' on their periods

 A considerable number of women still feel "embarrassed" to be on their periods.

 Over half of women (58 percent) say that they feel a sense of embarrassment or shame when they get their periods.

 1,500 women and 500 men were surveyed as part of a recent US study and the results show that the taboo around menstruation still very much exists.

 Research published in the Daily Mail by feminine hygiene company THINX also revealed that 42 percent of women had been shamed by other people while on their periods.